I Drive Safely

 • Notarized parental consent form

-• When operating a vehicle, you must have a licensed driver (who is 21 years or older) in the front passenger seat at all times
+• You must always drive with a licensed adult (21 or older) in the front passenger seat

 Credit Cards